ampersandmcd/WRiFT/data/README.md

     12. US_DEM: Elevation (m)
     13. US_FDIST: Fuel Disturbance [(Qualitative, see legend)](https://www.landfire.gov/CSV/LF_Limited/LF19_FDst_210.csv)
     14. US_SLP: Slope (% change in elevation)

+## Building Footprints
+The footprints for California (in geojson format) are [here](https://usbuildingdata.blob.core.windows.net/usbuildings-v2/California.geojson.zip).
+Word of warning: this file is about 3.5 GB unzipped.
+For a smaller set to play with, try [Wyoming](https://usbuildingdata.blob.core.windows.net/usbuildings-v2/Wyoming.geojson.zip).
+It's about 100 MB.

 ## To Do List